Flights of Fancy: Birdwatching as a Lifelong Hobby

 Hobbies keep the mind sharp and encourage an active, fulfilling lifestyle as we age.
 Why is birdwatching a great hobby for active seniors in Connecticut?
 It offers the chance to immerse yourself in one of the most beautiful landscapes, with lush foliage and rolling hills.
 Simply stepping outside to observe birds brings wellness benefits and deepens your connection to nature.

-At Meadow Ridge, birdwatching is a beloved pastime that combines the joy of discovery with the peace of nature.
+At Meadow Ridge, birdwatching is a beloved pastime for residents that combines the joy of discovery with the peace of nature.
 Christine Schiffer, executive assistant to the executive director, shares her passion for birdwatching by sending out bird sightings, fun facts and photos she captures during her walks on our 136-acre campus and beyond, alongside the Insider newsletter.

 If you live in Connecticut, especially in the Redding area, you’re in a prime location to enjoy this hobby.
 More than 50 bird species have been spotted on and around the Meadow Ridge campus, making it an ideal spot for both seasoned birders and newcomers.